IBM/torc_py/README.md

 ### 4.1.
 Task management routines

 - `submit(f, *args, qid=-1, callback=None, **kwargs)`:
 submits a new task that corresponds to the asynchronous execution of function `f()` with input arguments `args`.
 The task is submitted to the worker with global identifier `qid`.
-If `qid` is equal to -1, the cyclic distribution of tasks to processes is performed.
+If `qid` is equal to -1, then cyclic distribution of tasks to processes is performed.
 The `callback` function is called on the rank that spawned the task, when the task completes and its results have been returned to that node.
 - `map(f, *seq, chunksize=1)`: executes function `f()` on a sequence (list) of arguments.
 It returns a list with the results of all tasks.
 It is similar to the `map()` function of Python and other packages, allowing for straightforward usage of existing codes.
 - `wait(tasks=None)`: the current task waits for all its child tasks to finish.
 The underlying worker thread is released and can execute other tasks.
-- `as_completed(tasks=None)`: similar to `wait` but returns the completed child tasks in the order they completed their execution.
+- `as_completed(tasks=None)`: similar to `wait` but returns the finished child tasks in the order they completed their execution.

 ### 4.2.
 Application setup